FerranAlborch/RIPFEDP/README.md

 ```
 which will test for the specific parameters of the paper different $\ell$, from 10 to 1 000 000.
 The results will be output to ```results/OutputK.txt``` for each $\ell=10^K$.

 **Note:** We used a laptop with Ubuntu 22.04, Intel i7-1365U (3.9 GHz) and 32 GB of RAM to run our code.
-It required about **missing** of memory and about 4 hors and 30 minutes.
+It required about 2GB of memory and about 4 hours and 30 minutes.